 4. Hire a debt collection agency

 When you reach a point where you cannot collect the payment despite exhaustive efforts, it is now the time to seek assistance from external resources.
-To our fortune, there are collection agencies around us who can help us to recover the outstanding debts.
+To our fortune, there are collection agencies around us who can help us to recover outstanding debt.
 These agencies are increasing in number as the corporate sector continues to expand.
 As of now, there are 41 000 debt collection agencies in the United States.
-The industry averages around 20 percent recovery of the outstanding debts.
+The industry averages around 20 percent recovery of outstanding debt.

 Collection agencies bring about the best results of all the recovery methods.
 They are quick and effective.
 Instead of utilizing in-house resources to recover debts, you can hire a reputable debt collection agency and let them handle the affair.

 The fact that you do not have to pay unless they collect the debt is the biggest motivator for these agencies.
 They aim to beat all odds and recover payment somehow so they can receive their payments.